-- Stepping depends heavily on optimization level. - At full optimization (equivalent to O3), most of the variables are optimized out. - With no optimization (e.g. NUMBA_OPT=0), source location jumps around when stepping through the code. - At O1 optimization (e.g. NUMBA_OPT=1), stepping is stable but some variables are optimized out. - Memory consumption increases significantly with debug info enabled.
+- Stepping depends heavily on optimization level.
+At full optimization (equivalent to O3), most of the variables are optimized out. - Memory consumption increases significantly with debug info enabled.
 The compiler emits extra information (DWARF) along with the instructions.
 The emitted object code can be 2x bigger with debug info.